Open University of Japan: OUJ as a broadcasting station

 The OUJ Academia broadcasts lectures and administrative announcement programs.
 It owns television and radio broadcasting stations at the headquarters in Chiba City.
 All programs are recorded and edited at the headquarters and broadcasts on its Broadcasting Satellite (BS) channels to reach the whole nation.
 The broadcasts are exclusively in Japanese language as the medium of instruction.
 Article 50-4-1 of the Broadcasting Act prohibits the OUJ from broadcasting commercial messages.
 The cost of the broadcasting system is subsidised by the national budget.
 Until September 2018, it was transmitted from the Tokyo Tower via UHF television and FM radio, and relayed at Maebashi, Gunma to reach Kantō region.

-It is not affiliated with any other broadcasting networks (although there were supports from television stations in Tokyo at the beginning).
+It is not affiliated with any other broadcasting networks (although there was support from television stations in Tokyo at the beginning).
 During the period as a terrestrial television station it was the only purely independent/isolated terrestrial station in Japan.